NikIan-1906/CloudSegmentation/README.md

 	press "Q" button to quit

 WARNING
 	program starts with some delay.
 Pictures should not contain any white objects excepting clouds, or there could be some differences in masking.
-FPS will be low while "SPACE" pressed due to convolutional network works slowly
+FPS will be low while "SPACE" pressed due to convolutional network works slowly.
+UNET usually makes some mistakes while segmentation if showing clouds with any other objects excepting sky or if picture is shown from any light-emmitting display.

 MUST HAVE
 	python >= 3.10